daisi-io/pebble-tutorial/README.md

 We can also deploy multiple functions from a single script.
-When a script contains multiple function definitions, the platform creates web services ("endpoints") for each function whose name does not begin with an underscore (`_`) character.
+When a script contains multiple function definitions, the platform creates web services ("endpoints") for each top-level function whose name does not begin with an underscore (`_`) character.

-The Pebbles platform will also automatically install and use many external packages from PyPI (the Python Package Index).
+The Pebbles platform will also automatically install and use most external packages from PyPI (the Python Package Index, the source for `pip` packages).

 Create a pebble from the `02_summarystats.py` file in the tutorial repository's `main` branch and see that